Aboriginal Cultural Concepts

 The most eastern point of Australia you find yourself exploring the unique heritage of the Bundjalung Coast.
 Cape Byron is the most eastern point of Australia at high tide, Flat Rock near Ballina is the furthest point east of Australia at low tide.

 My fathers uncle, Douglas Cook recalls stories from his father and mother of the massacres in the 1850's to 1900's.
-His mother Susan was born at Bangalow her father was Jack Fawcett early settlers did not know how to read or right) took this name from her father Jack Fawcett and Bobby Fawcett.
+His mother Susan was born at Bangalow her father was Jack Foster early settlers did not know how to read or right took this name from her father Jack Foster and Bobby Foster.
 She was the last of the Brunswick River Tribe and a descendant of the People from the Brunswick River.
-Susan met Bubba at a race meeting in Mullumbimby and was married at Whyralla near Lismore they had seven sons and five daughters.
-The Cook family was recorded as using a 45,000 year old site for ceremonies in our traditional homelands.
+Susan met Bubba at a race meeting in Mullumbimby and was married at Whyralla near Lismore at the Tucki Tucki Bora Grounds they had seven sons and five daughters.
+The Cook family was recorded as using a 45,000 year old site for ceremonies in our traditional homelands as well as the stone Arrangement Ceremonial Circles at Mullumbimby.

-Bubba was known to have use ceremonial sites at Mt Butherm near Mullumbimby, Wooyong, Tyagrah North of Byron Bay, Byron Bay, Broken Head, middens and camping area at the Pass and Taylors lake he was also known to be the last man to lead ceremonies at Broken Head, and Evans Head, some of these ceremonies and gatherings he initiated was to celebrate rain its banishment or its forth coming.
-His son Douglas Cook often practiced spiritual business at Wooyung near Brunswick Heads, Broken Head, Ballina and the Evans River.
+Bubba was known to have use ceremonial sites at Mt Butherm near Mullumbimby, Wooyong, Tyagrah North of Byron Bay, Byron Bay, Broken Head, Parrots Nest, Youngmans Creek, Tucki Tucki Bora, Pumpkin Creek near Woodburn, middens and camping area at the Pass and Taylors lake he was also known to be the last man to lead ceremonies at Broken Head, and Evans Head, some of these ceremonies and gatherings he initiated, was to celebrate rain its banishment or its forth coming.
+His son Douglas Cook often practiced spiritual business at Wooyung near Brunswick Heads, Broken Head, Ballina and the Evans River and many other places of significance to him.

 Before settlement coastal and inland boundaries of the Ngangbul people were patrolled by Ngangbul warriors to keep the uninvited out.
 Mythological story of the Goanna and Poison Snake Dreaming story create western, northern and Southern tribal boundary of our People.
 Song lines created by dream time giants trails was used by visiting clans as passage to attended gatherings, ceremony, feasts, festivals, initiation of young boys and seasonal gatherings.